-UPDATED FOR HMRC GUIDANCE ON 22 MAY 2020
+UPDATED FOR REVISED HMRC GUIDANCE

 Certain equipment, services or supplies are taxable if your employees are working from home due to coronavirus.

 Employers could be affected where their employees are working from home due to coronavirus, either because: